samuraee/docker-nginx-php-fpm-ssh/README.md

 # Run final application container

-## Handy Paths
-* nginx include: /etc/nginx/sites-enabled/*.*
-* nginx vhosts' webroots: /var/www/public
-* nginx logs: /dev/stdout or /var/log/nginx/

-Ideally the above ones should be mounted from docker host and container nginx configuration (see vhost.conf for example), site files and place to right logs to.

 ## Config files:
 First of fill the folloewing files based on your desired configs
 ```